-In September 2019 all Teachers, Teaching assistants, Admin staff and Site Manager attended safeguarding training.
-In March of each year, all Teachers and Teaching assistants read and sign to say they understand the safeguarding suite of policies which are on the network, as part of CPOMS.
+In September each year all Teachers, Teaching Assistants, Admin staff and the Site Manager attended safeguarding training.
+All Teachers and Teaching Assistants read and sign to say they understand the safeguarding suite of policies which are on the network, as part of CPOMS.

-Child Protection
+- Child Protection

 - Safeguarding

-- Keeping Children Safe in Education 2019, part 1 and Annex A
+- Keeping Children Safe in Education 2020, part 1 and Annex A

 - Medication

 - Whistleblowing

 - Intimate Care

 - Educational Visits

 - Positive Handling

 - Behaviour

-- E-safety
+- Online Safety

-- Guidance for safer working practice of those working with children and young people in education settings, October 2015
+- Guidance for safer working practice of those working with children and young people in education settings 2019